• plumbing heating and air alliance member

 A logo with many colors will distract the average user, but a logo with only one color will bore them.

-In modern website design, it is ideal to use two or three colors, a primary and one or two secondary.
+In modern website design, using two or three colors, a primary and one or two secondary is ideal.

 White Space